mijelsma/MQTT-Monitor/README.md

   A fast, customizable, native desktop MQTT client for people who actually live in their broker all day.
 </p>

-> [!IMPORTANT]
-> MQTT Monitor is currently in beta.
-The v1.0 release is planned for the end of August 2026.

 <p align="center">
   <a href="https://ko-fi.com/micheljelsma">
     <img src="https://ko-fi.com/img/githubbutton_sm.svg" alt="Support me on Ko-fi">